Definition of katharevousa in English:

 - He excelled as a pupil and, like the minority of his generation who received schooling, he was taught through the medium of katharevousa - the archaic pure form of the Greek language.

 - The chief problem with katharevousa was that it was an arbitrary mixture of ancient and modern features.

 - But I have been told by a Greek friend about an uncle of hers, a priest, for whom katharevousa was the natural medium of expression.

-Early 20th century: modern Greek, literally 'purifying', feminine of kathareuōn, present active participle of Greek kathareuein 'be pure', from katharos 'pure'.
+Early 20th century: modern Greek, literally 'purified', feminine of kathareuōn, present participle of Greek kathareuein 'be pure', from katharos 'pure'.

 Definition of katharevousa in: